Haywayaheadshot/leadership-board/README.md

 # LeaderBoard

-> This is an app that keeps scores inputted by user.
+> This is an app that keeps scores inputted by user by storing the user and score in an api.
+And fetches list of all information stored by users of the app under one ID of the api.

 ## Built With